News

 9 June 2025

-Aerospace Engineering student Emma Nicolai has received a world-famous grant and gained at place to study at the prestigious Stanford University in California.
+Aerospace Engineering student Emma Nicolai has received a prestigious Emergent Ventures grant and secured a place to study MSc Aeronautics and Astronautics at Stanford University, California.

-Her current research project is designing a system that captures space debris and remanufactures it into usable parts in orbit, aiming to close the loop on the space economy.
+Emma’s current third-year research project involves designing a system that captures space debris and remanufactures it into usable parts in orbit.

 “I’m very grateful to Emergent Ventures for investing in my work in space technology.
-My goal is to help lay the foundations for a more sustainable future in orbit and I can’t wait to continue that journey at Stanford, surrounded by researchers and startups pushing the boundaries of what’s possible.”
+My goal is to help lay the foundations for a more sustainable future in orbit, and I can’t wait to continue that journey surrounded by researchers and innovators pushing the boundaries of what’s possible,” she added.

-As the founder of Queen Mary Students for the Exploration and Development of Space (QMSEDS), Emma has won many awards and led the society to competition wins in less than two years.
+Emma’s achievements highlight the variety of non-traditional funding routes available to high-performing students and the supportive guidance of our academics.
+As founder of Queen Mary Students for the Exploration and Development of Space (QMSEDS), she has won multiple awards and led the society to many competition victories in under two years.

-This news was published in Tyler Cowen’s highly-regarded blog, which is read by some of the most influential people in the world.
-“Such publicity is a great predictor of long-term positive outcomes on the careers of students like Emma.”
-Said Dr Nanjangud.
+Emma's story gained international attention when it was featured on Tyler Cowen’s widely-read blog, reaching some of the most influential people in the world.
+“Such publicity is a strong predictor of long-term positive outcomes for students like Emma,” noted Dr Nanjangud.

 Contact: | Angadh Najnagud |